 Think about whether your space is currently suited to making ceramics, making noise, painting, or rather desk-based work.
 You can use ‘suitable for’ to select the full spectrum of activities your space could be used for.

 Step 3: Submit your listing - Once your space is submitted, it is reviewed by our team before being published live (during business hours).
 We may contact you if your listing is incomplete or does not meet our criteria.

-When you hit submit, your space is reviewed by our team.
+When you hit submit, your space is manually reviewed by our team.
 You can preview it when logged in, but you will get an email notification when your listing goes live.
 Please note that listings are only published during business hours on standard business days.
 There may be delays during public holiday periods.
 Listings and listing updates can take up to five business days to be published.

 If you are unsure of how to price or present your space, refer to these Case Studies which provide insights into a range of different spaces and the approaches taken to set them up.

 Commercial leases vary, and are specific to each property.
 It may be worthwhile getting a lawyer to look over your lease to make sure you are meeting the relevant criteria.

 No. Creative Spaces provides the website as a free service to people listing or looking for creative spaces.
 In addition to the website, as part of a commitment to creating and maintaining affordable space for artists in the city, the Creative Spaces program manages selected buildings with affordable studio spaces in Melbourne.
 Studio vacancies in these buildings are by application only, and are advertised as and when they arise.